NHS Grampian: Specialist acute hospitals

 There are several specialist acute hospitals in the NHS Grampian region, the largest being Aberdeen Royal Infirmary, located on the Foresterhill Health Campus.
 Royal Aberdeen Children's Hospital and Aberdeen Maternity Hospital are also located at Foresterhill.
 Also located within Aberdeen are Woodend Hospital, a general hospital which houses the Department of Medicine for the Elderly among other services; Royal Cornhill Hospital, a psychiatric hospital; and City Hospital, the location of the specialist Links Unit and several out-patient clinics.

 Dr Gray's Hospital is located in Elgin, Moray and is the main district hospital for that area.
 Also located in Elgin is The Oaks, a palliative care day hospital.

 About 3% of the hospital activity in Grampian is providing treatment for people who live outwith the Grampian area.

 Performance

 Between April 2014 and February 2015 the board paid out almost £3 million to private hospitals for the treatment of more than 1000 patients in order to meet waiting time targets.
-In October 2021 Grampian NHS was the third NHS board to apply for support from the Army, preferentially with healthcare staff.
+In October 2021, during the COVID-19 pandemic, Grampian NHS was the third NHS board to apply for support from the Army, preferentially with healthcare staff.